Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 - `<ico:style id="icon">` defines a single `icon` style, which can be used by `<type>` of `<wpt>` / `<trkpt>` / `<rtept>`.
 - `<ico:path href="icons/shapes">` specifies the path / folder containing the icon file(s).
-- `<ico:suffix>png</ico:suffix>` indicates that PNG files are available in the folder, but more than one image format may be specified.

 Based on the information in this example an app can then be expected to display the dining icon, centered over the waypoint.